 If you will honestly and TRUTHfully attribute the meaning of the Latin word lucifer (the morning star, the dawn, or light-bearing) to the Creator instead of the created thing, you may be able to acknowledge what could be said to be a more responsible use of the Latin word… Raphaël Dubois (1849-1929) invented the terms Luciferin and Luciferase to describe the substrate and enzyme responsible for bioluminesence (fireflies, jelly fish, etc).
 Alas, fireflies are not from the Devil, so drop it!
 For those who have been stung by jelly fish, I may be more sympathetic and understanding… For the rest who must cling to superstition, you can come out from under your beds, now.
 I will try to reduce my use of scary words.

 Entire works have been devoted to the wrongful use of the Latin word lucifer, all dependent upon turning a descriptive phrase into a person.
 Various religious efforts, both for and against, have developed out of this.
-A Luciferian (noun) is said to be a believer in or disciple of Luciferianism (Sorry, I realize I just said something scary again.
+A Luciferian (noun) is said to be a believer in or disciple of Luciferianism (Sorry, I realize I may have used scary words, again.
 We are almost done…).
 Amongst their adherents are those who consider Lucifer to be a literal entity, promoting Lucifer as a god deserving of worship, while others use the term figuratively in their pursuit of so-called enlightenment.
 On the other side of tracks, there are those who believe Luciferian (adjective) deeds and agendas are those nefarious acts whose source is the personage of Lucifer, whom they believe to be the Devil, and they use the word Luciferian as an adjective to describe most everything they disagree with.

-HINT: These people appear to have forgotten that, according to their own story, Lucifer was allegedly the good version of the angel before he turned himself into Satan!
+NOTE: These people appear to have forgotten that, according to their own story, Lucifer was allegedly the good version of the angel before he turned himself into Satan!
 Their own hypocrisy over a mythological belief is near unbelievable!
 To be clear: the Latin word lucifer is not the former name of the Devil, back when he was a good guy.
 The Devil never was a good guy!
-And lucifer is NOT a name!
+And lucifer is not a name!
 Not of anyone.

 Lest any be confused regarding what I have written: I do not converse in Latin.
 I have no use for the Latin translation of the Scriptures (except to refute false teachings).
-I do not use the word lucifer to refer to Satan.
-I do not even use the word lucifer to refer to the Bright Morning Star, our Lord Jesus Christ.
+I certainly do not use the word lucifer to refer to Satan.
+I do not even use the word lucifer to refer to the Bright Morning Star, our LORD Jesus Christ.

 There are five (5) total occurrences of the word lucifer/luciferum in the Latin Vulgate, the first two (2) of which have been explored in detail, above.